 “Why now?
-Because I didn’t have the right mindset for it earlier!”
+Because I didn’t have the right mindset for it before!”

-So here’s where I want to spend time suggesting otherwise.
-Share my perspective on being a mature medic halfway through their degree.
+So here’s where I want to spend some time suggesting otherwise.
+And share my perspective on being a mature medic halfway through their medical degree.

 Note: This is intended as Part II to a broader piece about my story.
 I go into my origins and how I decided to go down this road here.

 Studying Medicine in Your 30’s

 I started medical school at exactly 31-years old.
 If you’d have asked me five years earlier if I saw this as a reality for myself?
 I would have laughed.
 I was too busy travelling the world, working from a laptop and generally having fun.